Petropavlovsk-Kamchatsky Air Flight 251 (2021): Investigation

 The Interstate Aviation Committee is responsible for investigating aviation accidents in Russia.
 The Investigative Committee of Russia proposed three possible causes of the crash, namely inclement weather, technical failure, or pilot error.
 On 9 July, the aircraft's flight data recorder (FDR) was found.
 A spokesman said that "no critical damage" was found during a cursory investigation and that it would be decoded in Moscow.
 The cockpit voice recorder was recovered the same day, but was too badly damaged, with only fragments of the case being found, and its data could not be retrieved.

 On 17 July, Rosaviatsia (the Federal Air Transport Agency), released their first analysis of the FDR.
 After the aircraft had reached the Palana non-directional beacon (NDB), crossing at an altitude of 800 m, it then turned outbound from the NDB with the intention of visually circling back for the final approach to the airport.
 The air traffic controller told the crew they were on a bearing of 340 degrees (north-northwesterly rather than the west-northwest 289 bearing instructed by the NDB procedure).
 After communication with the air traffic controller the crew reported they were descending to 600 m, but did not confirm if they reached that altitude and did not ask for any further descent.
 The crew flew the base and final turns, and the FDR did not record any lowering of the landing gear or flaps.
 The aircraft rolled out of the final turn about 12 km from the airport, on a heading of 140 degrees (roughly southeast), heading directly towards the airport.
 A minute before hitting terrain, the controller informed them they were on a bearing of 320 degrees and about 9 km from the aerodrome.
 The terrain at the point of impact is about 260 m high, on a coastal cliff topped with trees (tree height 10 m).

 Rosaviatsia recommended, amongst other incidents, that the crash of RA-28715 in 2012 (that also attempted to land at Palana) should be reviewed, to assess the implementation of recommendations for flight safety which had arisen from that accident.

+Final Report

+The final report of the accident was released sometime in 2025 by the Interstate Aviation Committee (IAC).
+The investigation revealed that the crew hadn't discussed their altitude with themselves and had failed to monitor the altitude and their sink rate before impact.
+The accident was classified as a controlled flight into terrain incident and including ways to counter a failure in CFM and flying into terrain.